mariotavor/safeHouseSdkExampleCode/README.md

 implementation("com.contrarywind:Android-PickerView:4.1.8")

-3. in the activity add the xml to the layout and call the following member methods:

-//get the view
-mSafeHouseConnectionButtonId = findViewById(R.id.safeHouseConnectionButtonId);

-Vpn status will appear as text on the button itself.
+3. To access VPN feature, please follow the below mentioned steps:

+  //Initialise SafeHouseConnectionButton object.

+  SafeHouseConnectionButton safeHouseConnectionButton = new SafeHouseConnectionButton(context);

+  //Register callback to recieve VPN status

+  safeHouseConnectionButton.registerToSafeHouseVpnStatus(SafeHouseConnectionCallbacks).
+After this you will find runtime VPN     Connection status like LEVEL_CONNECTED, LEVEL_NOTCONNECTED and so on.

-//This method is used to find all available country mSafeHouseConnectionButtonId.getAllAvailableServerLocation();
+  //This method is used to find all available country

+   getAllAvailableServerLocation();

- //This method is used to pass the user selection to the sdk. mSafeHouseConnectionButtonId.setAvailableLocation( mSafeHouseConnectionButtonId.getAllAvailableServerLocation().get(0));
+  //This method is used to pass the user selection location to the sdk.

-4. click to connect to the vpn tunnel and another click will disconnect the vpn tunnel
+   setAvailableLocation(getAllAvailableServerLocation().get(0));

+   Note: It's necessay to pass any location before start VPN connection.

+   //Check if VPN is alreadyConnected

+   isVPNConnected()

+   //To connect VPN

+   connectToVPN()

+   //To disconnect VPN

+   disconnectVPNConnection()

+   // To retry

+   retryConnection()

 Known issues
 ------------